10 Home Remedies For Mosquito Bites

 - A small amount of lime or lemon juice applied directly to the bites also works well.
 As does rubbing the bite with the inside of lemon or lime peel.

 So the next time a mosquito decides to take a nibble of your bare flesh, remember that there are many different natural treatments that you can find around the home which will alleviate the irritation and save you a trip to your local pharmacy.

 If you found these tips useful, please feel free to share with your friends using the buttons below.

-You may also want to check out our other article How To Prevent Mosquito Bites , 7 Plants To Naturally Repel Mosquitos and Tiger Mosquitos: How To Avoid Them And Build A Trap
+You may also want to check out our other articles How To Prevent Mosquito Bites , 7 Plants To Naturally Repel Mosquitos and Tiger Mosquitos: How To Avoid Them And Build A Trap